Table of Contents

 Actual Website Development Cost: Legalities

 Besides GDPR, CCPA and other Cookie Laws, the ADA has added guidelines for website compliance for people with a range of disabilities.
-Besides this being a law, it’s important for usability for everyone.
+Besides this being a law, usability is good for everyone.
 Google actually factors web accessibility into its criteria for ranking sites.
 2023 is going to be a huge year for Web Accessibility.

-Making sure a website is compliant can be time-consuming, even with the best, quality tools available to do so.
+Making sure a website is compliant can be time-consuming, even with the best, quality-built tools available.
 Planning ahead helps the process immensely, and the experience of an expert practitioner should command an appropriate rate.

 Compliance is for everyone, no matter what they choose as their platform